nightrome/matconvnet-calvin/README.md

   - cd ../..;
 - Add files to Matlab path
   - setup();
-- For missing files please contact Holger Caesar.

 **Usage:**
+- **E2S2**: Run demo_e2s2().
+This trains a region-based end-to-end network based on VGG-16 for semantic segmentation on the SIFT Flow dataset.
+The script automatically extracts Selective Search region proposals from the dataset.
+To limit the high GPU memory requirements (~6GB), the default setting uses tied weights (Sect.
+3.3 of [2]).
+The network is trained with an inverse-class frequency weighted loss (Sect.
+3.3 of [2]).
+The results should be around TBD!!.
-- FCN: Run demo_fcn().
+- **FCN**: Run demo_fcn().
 This trains an FCN-16s network based on VGG-16 for semantic segmentation on the SIFT Flow dataset.
-The performance varies a bit compared to the implementation of [Long CVPR 2015], as they first train FCN-32s and use it to finetune FCN-16s.
+The performance varies a bit compared to the implementation of [3], as they first train FCN-32s and use it to finetune FCN-16s.
 Instead we directly train FCN-16s.
 The results should be around pixelAcc: 83.8%, meanAcc: 48.8%, meanIU: 36.7%
-- Fast R-CNN: TBD
-- E2S2: TBD
+- **Fast R-CNN**: TBD

 **References:**
 - \[1\] http://arxiv.org/abs/1504.08083